rosrivers/hunter-hackathon/README.md

 The Planner page is a calendar where users may view their daily tasks and practice their coding skills by completing a LeetCode challenge that is linked to their planner.
 This helps students who are interested/involved in the Computer Science field to be organized and keep their skills sharp.

 Last but not least, our Community page is a growing collection of interviews with minorities in their tech career.
-In their interviews, they shared personal stories, advice, tips, and messages that are meant to uplift, motivate, and encourage people in underepresented groups (especially women) to pursue the diverse tech field.
+In their interviews, they shared personal stories, advice, tips, and messages that are meant to uplift, motivate, and encourage people in underrepresented groups (especially women) to pursue the diverse tech field.